VYNE Therapeutics (NASDAQ:VYNE) Rating Lowered to Hold at Zacks Investment Research

-VYNE Therapeutics (NASDAQ:VYNE – Get Rating) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued to investors on Wednesday, Zacks.com reports.
+VYNE Therapeutics (NASDAQ:VYNE – Get Rating) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report released on Tuesday, Zacks.com reports.

 According to Zacks, “VYNE Therapeutics Inc. focuses on developing and commercializing therapeutics for dermatology.
 The company’s product pipeline consist FMX103 and FCD105 which are in clinical stage.
 VYNE Therapeutics Inc., formerly known as Menlo Therapeutics Inc., is based in Bridgewater, New Jersey. “

-Separately, Cantor Fitzgerald reiterated an “overweight” rating on shares of VYNE Therapeutics in a research note on Friday, March 18th.
+Separately, Cantor Fitzgerald reissued an “overweight” rating on shares of VYNE Therapeutics in a research note on Friday, March 18th.

 VYNE Therapeutics (NASDAQ:VYNE – Get Rating) last posted its quarterly earnings data on Thursday, March 17th.
-The company reported ($0.22) EPS for the quarter, meeting the consensus estimate of ($0.22).
-VYNE Therapeutics had a negative net margin of 444.88% and a negative return on equity of 103.25%.
-The business had revenue of $2.29 million during the quarter, compared to analyst estimates of $4.09 million.
-On average, equities research analysts forecast that VYNE Therapeutics will post -0.63 EPS for the current fiscal year.
+The company reported ($0.22) earnings per share (EPS) for the quarter, hitting the consensus estimate of ($0.22).
+VYNE Therapeutics had a negative return on equity of 103.25% and a negative net margin of 444.88%.
+The company had revenue of $2.29 million for the quarter, compared to analysts’ expectations of $4.09 million.
+As a group, research analysts predict that VYNE Therapeutics will post -0.58 earnings per share for the current fiscal year.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-DSC Advisors L.P. boosted its holdings in shares of VYNE Therapeutics by 131.9% in the 4th quarter.
-DSC Advisors L.P. now owns 2,551,000 shares of the company’s stock valued at $2,602,000 after purchasing an additional 1,451,000 shares in the last quarter.
-Renaissance Technologies LLC raised its holdings in shares of VYNE Therapeutics by 300.4% in the 3rd quarter.
-Renaissance Technologies LLC now owns 1,245,027 shares of the company’s stock worth $1,731,000 after purchasing an additional 934,100 shares during the period.
-Morgan Stanley increased its holdings in shares of VYNE Therapeutics by 438.6% in the second quarter.
-Morgan Stanley now owns 203,075 shares of the company’s stock worth $713,000 after purchasing an additional 165,372 shares during the period.
-Marshall Wace LLP purchased a new position in VYNE Therapeutics in the fourth quarter worth $169,000.
-Finally, Bailard Inc. purchased a new stake in VYNE Therapeutics during the first quarter valued at about $91,000.
-Institutional investors and hedge funds own 22.24% of the company’s stock.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+GSA Capital Partners LLP purchased a new stake in VYNE Therapeutics in the third quarter valued at approximately $128,000.
+Renaissance Technologies LLC grew its stake in shares of VYNE Therapeutics by 300.4% during the third quarter.
+Renaissance Technologies LLC now owns 1,245,027 shares of the company’s stock worth $1,731,000 after purchasing an additional 934,100 shares in the last quarter.
+Franklin Resources Inc. grew its stake in shares of VYNE Therapeutics by 1.1% during the third quarter.
+Franklin Resources Inc. now owns 1,921,236 shares of the company’s stock worth $2,671,000 after purchasing an additional 20,373 shares in the last quarter.
+Goldman Sachs Group Inc. lifted its position in VYNE Therapeutics by 175.1% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 115,698 shares of the company’s stock valued at $118,000 after acquiring an additional 73,642 shares during the last quarter.
+Finally, Two Sigma Investments LP lifted its position in VYNE Therapeutics by 72.9% in the third quarter.
+Two Sigma Investments LP now owns 81,287 shares of the company’s stock valued at $113,000 after acquiring an additional 34,262 shares during the last quarter.
+22.24% of the stock is currently owned by institutional investors and hedge funds.

 About VYNE Therapeutics (Get Rating)